 Generally, buying a car outright is the cheapest way of owning a new car, as you'll only be paying the cost of the vehicle, without interest.

-Leasing is basically long-term car rental – you won’t have an option to purchase the car at the end of the term, you just give it back.
+Leasing is basically long-term car rental – you don’t own the car and won’t have an option to buy it at the end of the term – just give it back.
+So, the car’s depreciation is the leasing company’s problem.

 You usually have to pay a larger sum as the first payment and then lower fixed monthly payments for the rest of the term.